adonisjs/v5-docs/content/guides/fundamentals/typescript-build-process.md

 We started with the following set of goals.

 - Stick to the official compiler of TypeScript and do not use any other tools like `esbuild` or `swc`.
-They are great alternatives, but they don't support some of the Typescript features.
+They are great alternatives, but they don't support some of the TypeScript features.
 - All the configuration should be managed by the existing `tsconfig.json` file.
 - If the code runs in development, then it should run in production too.
 Meaning, do not use two completely different development and production tools and then teach people how to adjust their code.
 - Add lightweight support for copying static files to the final build folder.
 Usually, these will be the edge templates.
-- **Make sure the REPL can also run the Typescript code as first class citizen.
-All of the above approaches, except `ts-node` cannot compile and evaluate the Typescript code directly.**
+- **Make sure the REPL can also run the TypeScript code as first class citizen.
+All of the above approaches, except `ts-node` cannot compile and evaluate the TypeScript code directly.**

 ## In-memory development compiler
 Similar to ts-node, we created [@adonisjs/require-ts](https://github.com/adonisjs/require-ts) module.
-It uses the Typescript compiler API, meaning all the Typescript features works, and your `tsconfig.json` file is the single source of truth.
+It uses the TypeScript compiler API, meaning all the TypeScript features works, and your `tsconfig.json` file is the single source of truth.

 However, `@adonisjs/require-ts` is slightly different from `ts-node` in the following ways.